 Awarded institutionally to students in exchange for work responsibilities within CIM.
 These awards are extremely limited and are only eligible to students in specific majors (Collaborative Piano, Orchestral Conducting and Conducting).
 Graduate Assistantships are paid semi-monthly via payroll and are not applied to the student tuition account in advance.

 Always use caution when applying for private scholarship opportunities.
 Please visit Scholarship & Financial Aid Scams for warnings.
-Outside scholarships are sponsored, administered, and awarded by a various individual donors, organizations and private agencies not affiliated with CIM.
+Outside scholarships are sponsored, administered and awarded by various individual donors, organizations and private agencies not affiliated with CIM.
 Inclusion on this list does not constitute endorsement.
 These lists are provided for informational purposes only.